B-flat minor

 B-flat minor is a minor scale based on B♭, consisting of the pitches B♭, C, D♭, E♭, F, G♭, and A♭.
 Its key signature has five flats.
 Its relative major is D-flat major and its parallel major is B-flat major.
 Its enharmonic equivalent, A-sharp minor, which would contain seven sharps, is not normally used.

 The B-flat natural minor scale is:

 Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
 The B-flat harmonic minor and melodic minor scales are:

+Scale degree chords

+The scale degree chords of B-flat minor are: